IT Contractors In Australia Are Not Being Paid Due To Dispute With Payroll Service

 hmm...
 Austria != Australia or I must be missing something...

-Another great story (Score:2)
+Another great story (Score:3)

 the company says it is in the midst of a completely unexplained 'dispute'